16 October 2021 - 12 January 2022

 A remarkable Zen teaching notes that anyone you meet in life is a teacher - if you allow him to be - the same goes for materials and situations.
 Every material and every circumstance opens a particular universe to artistic investigation.
 Following her interest in transdisciplinarity and a deeper impulse to work collectively for healing, Enríquez invited an essayist, singer, sound artist and dancer to join her on a pilgrimage to emptiness in order to go beyond her already expanded approach to drawing.
 By engaging in different transformation processes: unrolling, hanging, sticking, weaving, sewing, playing, a multiverse of organic shapes and voices has been revealed.

-RESOUNDING SONGS makes the Drawing Lab Paris a space of ritual passage and invites us to replay the millennial entrance to the cave.
+RESOUNDING SONGSmakes the Drawing Lab Paris a space of ritual passage and invites us to replay the millennial entrance of the cave.
 The exhibition is the fruit of an intense journey in pursuit of silence as the metaphysics of being.
 It is a humble offering in the form of resonant motifs that seek to reactivate the nurturing, intuitive and empathetic aspects of ourselves.

 Curator of the exhibition